A Brief History of Millikin University

 Douglas E. Zemke (class of '66) was inaugurated as Millikin's 13th president in 2003.
 He had formerly served as the Dean of the Tabor School of Business from 1998-2001.
 Harold Jeffcoat became Millikin's 14th president in fall 2011.
 Patrick E. White, who began his service to Millikin as interim president in July 2013, was named Millikin's 15th president in October, 2013.

 In 2014, renovations to the Frank M. Lindsay Track and Field included new artificial turf, a re-surfaced track, and a high-tech video scoreboard.
 Aston Hall was remodeled in 2015 and now houses underclass men and women.
 Mills and Hessler Halls were demolished in 2015.
-In March 2016, work began on the University Commons project on the site of Staley Library and the library moved to a remodeled New Hall 3.
+In March 2016, work began on the University Commons project on the site of Staley Library and the library moved to a remodeled New Hall 3, with collections stored off-site.
+Summer 2016 saw the start of construction on the Workman Family Softball Field, completed in spring 2017.
+The new University Commons opened in fall 2017.